 I had never met him, and we had to do this one over the telephone, but he made it seem like we were old friends.
-He’s a natural talker and a colorful personality, with a lifetime of stories to tell.
-Hard to go wrong under those circumstances.
-I had to go with two episodes; it would have been impossible for me (and unfair to you) to edit it all down to one.
+He’s a natural talker and a colorful personality with a lifetime of stories to tell, so it’s difficult to go wrong under those circumstances.
+I had to go with two episodes; it would have been impossible for me (and unfair to you) to edit it down to one.

 He was an outstanding broadcast analyst, I thought, but he doesn’t seem the type to go to meetings and work for a big corporation.
 He was one of the “cowboy” drivers, the kind that don’t seem to exist any longer in Indy Car racing.

 Tagged with: Al Unser Sr., Bobby Unser, Indianapolis 500 winner